Unipisa/diaparser/README.md

 ```
 Probabilities can be returned along with the results if `prob=True`.

-If there are a plenty of sentences to parse, `Diaparser` also supports for loading them from file, and save to the `pred` file if specified.
+If there are plenty of sentences to parse, `DiaParser` also supports loading them from file, and saving the results to a file specified with option `pred`.
 ```py
 >>> dataset = parser.predict('data/ptb/test.conllx', pred='pred.conllx')
 2020-07-25 18:13:50 INFO Loading the data